 Chronic Insomnia, the inability to go to sleep or stay asleep, affects productivity and well-being.
 Because insomnia is a symptom, the physician must search for the cause.

 Patients must be referred to Sleep Diagnostic Services by their primary physician and must be age 4 or older.

 All commercial insurances will be billed for you, though co-pays are due at the time of your visit.
 If we are not in your insurance company’s preferred network, your insurance benefits may not pay us as they would an in-network provider and you will be responsible for the difference.

 We accept most types of insurance at Tri-State Memorial Hospital & Medical Campus.
-If you have questions if one of our providers is "in network" for your health insurance plan, please contact your insurance company directly or you may contact one of our Patient Financial Counselors at 509.758.4652 (Option 1).
+If you have questions if one of our providers is "in network" for your health insurance plan, please contact your insurance company directly or you may contact one of our Patient Access Representatives at 509.254.2716.

 To see more information about our pricing and billing process, please click here.